Machine code: Overlapping instruction

 On processor architectures with variable-length instruction sets (such as Intel's x86 processor family) it is, within the limits of the control-flow resynchronizing phenomenon known as the Kruskal count, sometimes possible through opcode-level programming to deliberately arrange the resulting code so that two code paths share a common fragment of opcode sequences.
 These are called overlapping instructions, overlapping opcodes, overlapping code, overlapped code, instruction scission, or jump into the middle of an instruction.

 In the 1970s and 1980s, overlapping instructions were sometimes used to preserve memory space.
-One example were in the implementation of error tables in Microsoft's Altair BASIC, where interleaved instructions mutually shared their instruction bytes.
-The technique is rarely used today, but might still be necessary to resort to in areas where extreme optimization for size is necessary on byte-level such as in the implementation of boot loaders which have to fit into boot sectors.
+One example was in the implementation of error tables in Microsoft's Altair BASIC, where interleaved instructions mutually shared their instruction bytes.
+The technique is rarely used today, but might still be necessary to resort to in areas where extreme optimization for size is necessary on the byte level such as in the implementation of boot loaders which have to fit into boot sectors.

 It is also sometimes used as a code obfuscation technique as a measure against disassembly and tampering.

 The principle is also used in shared code sequences of fat binaries which must run on multiple instruction-set-incompatible processor platforms.

 This property is also used to find unintended instructions called gadgets in existing code repositories and is used in return-oriented programming as alternative to code injection for exploits such as return-to-libc attacks.